wesordonez/dunosis-web-docs/docs/business/marketing/cloud-storage-usage.md

 ## 🕓 Timeline: When to Upload Files

+### 🕓 **On New Client Projects**
+- Upload all RAW production files at the same time as transfering to local machine

 ### ✅ **Weekly Review**
 - Every Friday, review any completed projects or finalized edits
-- Upload both RAW files and final exports to the appropriate archive folder
+- Confirm both RAW files and final exports are uploaded to the appropriate archive folder

 ### 🧹 **Post-Project Wrap-Up**
 - Within 2 days of completing a project:
-  - Upload RAW files from local storage
+    - Confirm RAW files were uploaded from local storage
     - Upload final versions from Google Drive
+- After 1 month of completing a project:
+    - Confirm RAW and finalized files are backed up in storage and ONLY then,
+    - Remove RAW and finalized files from Google Drive

 ### 🔁 **Monthly Maintenance**
 - Check that new client/project folders follow naming conventions